-Our responsibility is to express an opinion on SLVLESA's compliance based on our audit of the compliance requirements referred to above.
+Our responsibility is to express an opinion on SLVLESA's compliance based on our audit of the state compliance requirements referred to above.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the State Compliance Audit Guide, issued by the Office of the Utah State Auditor.
-Those standards and the State Compliance Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a direct and material effect on a general state compliance requirement occurred.
+Those standards and the State Compliance Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the state compliance requirements referred to above that could have a direct and material effect on a state compliance requirement occurred.
 An audit includes examining, on a test basis, evidence about SLVLESA's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for each general state compliance requirement tested.
-However, our audit does not provide a legal determination of SLVLESA's compliance.
+We believe that our audit provides a reasonable basis for our opinion on compliance for each state compliance requirement referred to above.
+However, our audit does not provide a legal determination of SLVLESA's compliance with those requirements.

-Opinion on Each General State Compliance Requirement Tested
+Opinion on Compliance

-In our opinion, Salt Lake Valley Law Enforcement Service Area complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each general compliance requirement tested for the year ended December 31, 2015.
+In our opinion, Salt Lake Valley Law Enforcement Service Area complied, in all material respects, with the state compliance requirements referred to above for the year ended December 31, 2016.

-Report on Internal Control Over Compliance
+Report on Internal Control over Compliance

 Management of SLVLESA is responsible for establishing and maintaining effective internal control over compliance with the state compliance requirements referred to above.
-In planning and performing our audit of compliance, we considered SLVLESA's internal control over compliance with the state requirements that could have a direct and material effect on each general state compliance requirement tested to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each general state compliance requirement tested and to test and report on internal control over compliance in accordance with the State Compliance Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing our audit of compliance, we considered SLVLESA's internal control over compliance with the state compliance requirements referred to above to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on compliance with the State Compliance Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of SLVLESA's internal control over compliance.

-A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with state compliance requirement on a timely basis.
+A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a state compliance requirement on a timely basis.
 A material weakness in internal control over compliance is a deficiency, or combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a state compliance requirement will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a state compliance requirement that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a state compliance that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.